simpleCodeGuy/modbus_master/README.md

 # Limitations
 - Tested with only ipv4.
 - Only single element can be read at once.
-Reading multiple coils or multiple registers is not implemented in this library, although reading multiple elements is specified in Modbus/TCP implementation.
+Reading multiple coils or multiple registers is not implemented in this library, although reading multiple elements at once is specified in Modbus/TCP protocol.
 - Only single element can be written to at once.
-Writing to multiple coils or to multiple registers is not implemented in this library, although writing to multiple elements is specified in Modbus/TCP protocol.
+Writing to multiple coils or to multiple registers is not implemented in this library, although writing to multiple elements at once is specified in Modbus/TCP protocol.

 # How to use this library?
 -   make an instance of ModbusMaster class